MaxGreenwood/directed-summarisation/README.md

 The `e2e-coref` package is functionally the same as the original but has been edited to run smoothly in the Colab environment.
 The original package can be found at: https://github.com/kentonl/e2e-coref

+The `graph_visualisation` package (not used in final pipeline) is adapted from: https://github.com/xdqkid/AMR-Visualization

 Please contact mgg21@ic.ac.uk for any questions relating to this software archive.